 Check out other products made by Silver Ticket Products.
 They make some amazing home theater and home entertainment equipment!

-I usually suggest fixed frame projector screens to anyone wanting a permanent home theater set up.
+I usually suggest fixed frame projector screens to anyone wanting a permanent home theater set up, and these work just fine for 3D projectors as well (we explain why in our guide).
 There are certain situations where a motorized or manual projector screen is a great option!
 Some people may not want an 80" to 120" projector screen permanently attached their wall.
 Depending on the screen you have, it may not be the most attractive thing to have hanging on a wall at all times.
 If the projector screen is not in a dedicated home theater room then it's nice to be able to easily hide or remove the screen.
 This is where a motorized or manual projector screen comes in handy.

 A motorized projector screen is a long tube that contains a rolled-up screen that can be lowered and raised via an internal electric motor.
 The motorized screen I recommend is the Elite Screens Spectrum Series, 100" Motorized Projector Screen.